MicrosoftDocs/defender-docs/articles/defender-for-cloud/configure-servers-coverage.md

 title: Modify Defender for Servers plan settings in Microsoft Defender for Cloud
-description: Learn how to configure settings in the Defender for Servers plan in Microsoft Defender for Cloud. ms.topic: install-set-up-deploy ms.date: 09/01/2024
+description: Learn how to configure settings in the Defender for Servers plan in Microsoft Defender for Cloud. ms.topic: install-set-up-deploy ms.author: elkrieger
+author: elazark
+ms.date: 10/20/2024
 ---

-# Modify Defender for Servers plan settings
+# Review and modify Defender for Servers plan settings

-After [deploying the Defender for Servers plan](tutorial-enable-servers-plan.md) in Microsoft Defender for Cloud, you can check which machines are protected by the plan, configure plan features, or turn the plan on and off as needed.
+After [deploying the Defender for Servers plan](tutorial-enable-servers-plan.md) in Microsoft Defender for Cloud, you can check which machines are protected by the plan, configure plan settings, and turn plans on and off as needed.

 ## Check machine protection